-An enjoyable way to experience Leichhardt’s heritage and cuisine is on a walking tour - self-guided or with the Italian Association of Assistance.
+An enjoyable way to experience Leichhardt’s heritage and cuisine is on a walking tour - self-guided or with the.
 Established in 1968, this community organisation offers three charming tours, including a heritage tour that concludes with a traditional Italian lunch.

 For Roman-style pizza try Caffe Moretti, a local favourite on Norton Street.
 Up the road is Aperitivo, another popular dining spot.
 Frattini is local institution on Marion Street.
 For something sweet, Mezzapicca Cakes has been serving amaretti biscuits, decadent tortes and crisp cannoli since 1952.

 One of the biggest events on the cultural calendar is the Boomalli Aboriginal Artists and classes at the inspiring .
 This creative space includes dynamic studios and a gallery., a splendid community festival in October.
 For lovers of art, wonderful experiences include exhibitions at